kraudcloud/cradle/README.md

 Customers who wish to modify bootup will likely prefer a familiar "PC-like" firmware UEFI, so this package provides a chain with OVMF.

-OVMF is significantly slower than the normal uvm boot stage, but offers standard features intentionally missing in uvm.
+OVMF is significantly slower than the normal uvm boot stage and requires a minimum of 512M mem, but offers standard features intentionally missing in qboot.

 ## secret encryption